 Lakshmi Vilas Palace

-This magnificent edifice belongs to the Gaikwad monarchy and even today, the latest crown prince resides there.
-The rooms of the royal family in the higher floors of the palace are off-limits for public, but the ground floor and the lawns are part of a museum that is a popular tourist destination.
-When you purchase tickets for the museum, you are given an MP3 player and headphones.
-Each place of interest in the palace and its grounds is marked with a number that form a sequence.
+This magnificent edifice belongs to the Gaikwad monarchy and even today the latest crown prince resides there.
+The rooms of the royal family in the higher floors of the palace are off-limits for the public, but the ground floor and the lawns are part of a museum that is a popular tourist destination.
+When you purchase tickets for the museum, you are given a portable MP3 player and headphones.
+Each place of interest in the palace and its grounds is marked with a number that forms a sequence.
 The MP3 player plays a guided audio tour with commentary corresponding to each of the numbered places.
 It starts from the palace’s open-air amphitheatre, then the exterior of the palace, then the lobby, working its way inside until you get to the opulent Darbar Hall, that used to be a venue for performing artists.
 Even today, the Hall is used exclusively by the royal family and dignitaries for hosting exclusive performances.
-There are several paintings, carvings and stone work on the walls of the palace.
+There are several paintings, carvings and stonework on the walls of the palace.
 It is a fully worthwhile experience to visit the house of the royal family in Vadodara.

 Raja Fateh Singh Museum

 This museum has several galleries across two floors.
 During their rule over Vadodara, the Gaikwads patronised various art forms and commissioned several artists for masterpieces.
 This museum is a repository of the richness of art forms enjoyed by the Gaikwads.
-Paintings, wood work, sculptures, board games and several other forms of art draw your attention to them.
+Paintings, woodwork, sculptures, board games and several other forms of art draw your attention to them.
 Though not very big, the museum takes quite a long time to complete seeing all the interesting art.
 Outside the museum, we saw other exhibits like the miniature of a Flying Scotsman steam locomotive.